ulikunitz/mux/notes.md

 > If there is no registered handler that applies to the request, Handler returns
 > a “page not found” handler and an empty pattern.

+It appears also that the CONNECT method is handled specially.

 ## Proposal

 [Discussion on github.com](https://github.com/golang/go/discussions/60227)